Larry David’s 20 funniest ever Curb Your Enthusiasm quotes

 You won’t find him on any social media, he doesn’t seem a big fan of doing interviews or PR and definitely doesn’t like to be anywhere that is out of his comfort zone, as evidenced by his recent appearance at New York Fashion Week.
 But, you can’t help but love him for it as he says the things that many of us wish we could say, but never completely steps over the line of what is acceptable.

 In many ways, David is a God among mere mortals (something he would definitely hate to be called) as he continues to produce world-class comedy after all these years.
-So, to celebrate the final ever episode of Curb Your Enthusiasm airing this Sunday, bringing to an end the long running comedy, here are some of the great man's funniest quotes.
+So, to celebrate the final ever episode of Curb Your Enthusiasm airing, bringing to an end the long running comedy, here are some of the great man's funniest quotes.

 1. “Bald Asshole”?
 That’s a hate crime.
 We consider ourselves to be a group."